New U.S. spaceship set for Thursday test flight

-CAPE CANAVERAL, Fla.
-(Reuters) - A new U.S. spaceship designed to fly astronauts to Mars and other deep space destinations is poised to blast off on an unmanned test flight on Thursday.
+CAPE CANAVERAL, Fla., Dec 3 (Reuters) - A new U.S. spaceship designed to fly astronauts to Mars and other deep space destinations is poised to blast off on an unmanned test flight on Thursday.

 A triple-booster Delta 4 Heavy rocket, built and flown by the Lockheed Martin Corp and Boeing Co joint venture known as United Launch Alliance, was cleared for its planned launch from Cape Canaveral Air Force Station at 7:05 a.m.
 EST (1205 GMT) Thursday, NASA said on Wednesday.